drunkrhin0/drunkrhin0.github.io/_posts/2020-02-03-a-graduates-thoughts-how-to-get-started-in-information-security-and-cyber-security.md

 I heard my friend [Ricki](https://twitter.com/CyberSecRicki) once give a valuable piece of advice.

-### <center> Don’t just think about the industry.
-Think about the job you want and the skills you need to get there.</center>
+### <center> "Don’t just think about the industry.
+Think about the job you want and the skills you need to get there."</center>

 # 08—Build a Network, Make Friends and Use Social Media Effectively